 Why did we get out of bed in the morning and come to the office?
-I mean, beyond the basics – what made us tick?
+I mean, beyond the basics – what makes us tick?
 And every answer from around the firm kept distilling down to one thing – passion.
-Andrew, he loves Real Estate – Salivates over Real Property like a kid in a candy store.
+Andrew, he loves Real Estate – salivates over Real Property like a kid in a candy store.
 Jag loves philosophy and in my mind could have given Cicero a run for his money.
 For me it was strategy, and for others in the firm it was actually a moment of self-discovery that perhaps law wasn’t their true passion.
-It was a bittersweet moment, but one that one became the single, clear catalyst for everything that was to come.
+It was a bittersweet moment, but one that became the single, clear catalyst for everything that was to come.

 And what was the best way to communicate our passion, by using a simple, one word measure:

 Passion and Remark-ability

 So instead of Ego, Ego, and Ego LLP, we chose a name for our firm that we felt best conveyed our brand of passion, one that would allow us to be known for our deeds and attributes rather than our last names.
 It took a pretty big leap of faith to actually make that decision.
-We pictured standing in a court room with opposing counsel telling the judge that our law firm was for the birds.
+We pictured standing in a courtroom with opposing counsel telling the judge that our law firm was for the birds.